cyew3/oneVPL-intel-gpu/api/documentation/mediasdkvp8-man.md

 --- | ---
 `Header.BufferId` | Must be set to `MFX_EXTBUFF_VP8_CODING_OPTION.`
 `Version` | Determines the bitstream version.
 Corresponds to the same VP8 syntax element in `frame_tag`.
 `EnableMultipleSegments` | Set this option to ON, to enable segmentation.
 This is tri-state option.
-See the `CodingOptionValue` enumerator for values of this option in the *SDK Developer Reference* for details
+See the `CodingOptionValue` enumerator for values of this option in the [*SDK API Reference Manual*](./mediasdk-man.md) for details
 `LoopFilterType` | Selecting the type of filter (normal or simple).
 Corresponds to VP8 syntax element `filter_type`.
 `LoopFilterLevel` | Controls the filter strength.
 Corresponds to VP8 syntax element `loop_filter_level`.
 `SharpnessLevel` | Controls the filter sensitivity.
 Corresponds to VP8 syntax element `sharpness_level`.